Townhouse (Great Britain): London

 1593 Norden's map of Westminster shows and names many grand London townhouses on the Strand: Yorke House, Durham House, Russell House, Savoy Palace, Somerset House, Arundel House, Leicester House, all downstream from Whitehall Palace.
 Lambeth Palace on the opposite bank is marked as "Lambeth Howse".

 In the Middle Ages, the London residences of the nobility were generally situated within the walls or boundary of the City of London, often known as "Inns", as the French equivalents are termed hôtel.
 For example, Lincoln's Inn was the town house of the 3rd Earl of Lincoln, and Gray's Inn was a manor held by the 1st Baron Grey de Wilton.
-At that time the Tower of London, within the City, was still in use as a royal palace.
-They gradually spread onto the Strand, the main ceremonial thoroughfare from the City to the Palace of Westminster, where parliamentary and court business were transacted.
+At that time the Tower of London, within the city, was still in use as a royal palace.
+They gradually spread onto the Strand, the main ceremonial thoroughfare from the city to the Palace of Westminster, where parliamentary and court business were transacted.
 Areas such as Kensington and Hampstead were countryside hamlets outside London until the 19th century, so mansions in these areas, such as Holland House, cannot be considered as true historical townhouses.
 Bishops also had London residences, generally termed palaces, listed below.

 The greatest residence on the Strand was the Savoy Palace, residence of John of Gaunt, Duke of Lancaster, the richest man in the kingdom in his age and the father of King Henry IV.
 His chief seat was Bolingbroke Castle in Lincolnshire.
-The Strand had the advantage of frontage to the River Thames, which gave the nobles their own private landing places, as had the royal palaces of Whitehall and Westminster and further out from the City Greenwich and Hampton Court.
+The Strand had the advantage of frontage to the River Thames, which gave the nobles their own private landing places, as had the royal palaces of Whitehall and Westminster and, further out from the city, Greenwich and Hampton Court.
 The next fashion was to move still further westwards to St James's, to be near the Tudor royal court.
 In the 18th century, Covent Garden was developed by the Duke of Bedford on his Bedford Estate, and Mayfair by the Grosvenor family on their Grosvenor Estate.
-The final fashion before the modern era was for a residence on the former marsh-land of Belgravia, on the southern part of the Grosvenor Estate, developed after the establishment of Mayfair by the Duke of Westminster.
+The final fashion before the modern era was for a residence on the former marshland of Belgravia, on the southern part of the Grosvenor Estate, developed after the establishment of Mayfair by the Duke of Westminster.
 Many aristocratic townhouses were demolished or ceased to be used for residential purposes after the First World War, when the scarcity and greater expense of domestic servants made living on a grand scale impractical.
 The following examples, most of which are now demolished, are comparable to the Parisian hôtel particulier: